wonas2dosgwr3/measurevaluenotmoney/README.md

 ## ***Sure doesn't sound like minding MY business!!!!! ...
 SIGNS OF LIFE!!!!! ...
 No wonder I couldn't find the money trail, I was looking in the wrong place - <ins>no signs of life, wooden Indians, financial complexity, no prices, BARTER ECONOMY DOESN'T HAVE MONEY, can't have a money trail</ins> ...
 The money trail is ALWAYS ALIVE AND WELL!!!, but it <ins>starts with ME!!!, MY TWO GUINEAS!!!, goes from me to the wooden Indians, THINK I'LL KEEP MY TWO GUINEAS!!!</ins>***

 ¹ Gold Vault
-Learn about the Federal Reserve Bank of New York's gold vault Gold Vault
 Learn about the Federal Reserve Bank of New York's gold vault https://www.newyorkfed.org/aboutthefed/goldvault.html<br><br>

 3.14e